 The university examined the intelligence of the robot vacuums based on three areas – perception, judgment, and action.
 The results were categorized into one of three intelligence levels.
 The Hom-Bot of LG Electronics earned the highest marks on the level termed by the testers as ‘Child’.
 The other two levels are ‘Ape’ and ‘Dolphin’.
 The learning capability of the Hom-Bot was equated with the same as a six-seven-year-old child.

 The usage of the CNN (Convolutional neural network) technique by LG helps its robots differentiate between a human and a dog based on stored image data.
 LG doesn’t just stop there, but it inputs the LG DeepThinQ™ technology to the latest model that has been promoting from the ‘Ape’ level two years ago.
 This technology also helped the Hom-Bot develop its acuity in perception and judgment significantly, which are two of the major features for any high-performance AI.

 So, what exactly makes the Hom-Bot better than other models?
 It is its ability to identify obstacles while charting effective courses through the house.
 Additionally, it is also able to recognize and allow for human intervention.
 For instance, the vacuum waits briefly for a human to pass when it comes across the individual.
 As for furniture and other immobile objects, the robot does not wait but continues cleaning.
 The SNU Robotics Lab found this analysis process of the robot to be noteworthy and unique in the category.

-Song Dae-hyun, the president of LG Electronics Home Appliance & Air Solutions Company, said that the company aims at continuing working on developing smartest appliances.
+Song Dae-Hyun, the president of LG Electronics Home Appliance & Air Solutions Company, said that the company aims at continuing working on developing smartest appliances.
 According to him, the company is working on robots not just for the home, but also to serve airports.
-The newest robots of LG look forward to start serving the Incheon International Airport later this month.
+The newest robots of LG look forward to starting serving the Incheon International Airport later this month.